TanShengRong/CECZ4045/README.txt

 #### A *link* to download the third-party library if you used any in your assignment.

-> pip install -r requirements.txt
+> run `pip3 install -r requirements.txt` in the terminal/cmd

 ___